tigerbeetledb/tigerbeetle/docs/internals/ARCHITECTURE.md

 hash map that stores accounts keyed by their IDs.
 Processing a transfer is then two hash-map lookups, a balance check, and two balance updates.
 This is the "speed-of-light" for the problem --- any other solution wouldn't be significantly faster.
-The question now becomes, how close can you get to that theoretical performance, if you also add persistance (to not loose data on restarts) and high-availability (to continue to function if one machine crashes).
+The question now becomes, how close can you get to that theoretical performance, if you also add persistence (to not loose data on restarts) and high-availability (to continue to function if one machine crashes).

 ### Single Thread